hectorcorrea/solr-for-newbies/10_schema.md

   #
 ```

-In this case the `class` value points to an internal Solr class that will be used to handle values of the string type.
+In this case the `class` points to an internal Solr class that will be used to handle values of the string type.

 Now let's look at a more complex field and field type.
 Let's look at the definition for the `title` type: